 The table listed below demonstrates how all the data are used to determine acceptable level of use for citral in IFRA QRA Category 4.
 It also demonstrates how important consumer exposure levels are to a risk assessment.
 The exposures and SAFs listed in Table 2 provide the information that is used to calculate the Acceptable Exposure Level (in the "Citral" column) for each product category.
 For a detailed description of exposure levels and SAFs for each product type, please refer to Api et al., 2008, Dermal sensitization Quantitative Risk Assessment (QRA) for fragrance ingredients.
-Regulatory Toxicology and Pharmacology,Volume 52, pages 3-23, 2008 or the Technical Dossier (QRA Expert Group\, Dermal Sensitization Quantitative Risk Assessment (QRA) for Fragrance Ingredients, Technical Dossier, March 15, 2006, Revised June 22, 2006, http://www.rifm.org/pub/publications.asp and also on the IFRA websites (www.ifraorg.org on Science and Regulatory/Risk-Assessment part or)
+Regulatory Toxicology and Pharmacology, Volume 52, pages 3-23, 2008.

-Citral Calculation of Acceptable Level for IFRA Category 4 WoE NESIL (from Table 2) 1400 ug/cm SAF (from Technical Dossier) 100 (10 X 3 X 3) AEL 14.0 ug/cm Category 4 Consumer Exposure Level (CEL) 2.2 mg/cm2/day AEL/CEL AEL/CEL (14.0 ug/cm X 0.001 mg/μg) ÷ 2.2 mg/cm /day = 0.0064 Concentration of citral in the product based on $AEL \ge CEL$ ≤ 0.64% Risk Assessment Acceptable if citral level is less than 0.64%
+Citral Calculation of Acceptable Level for IFRA Category 4 WoE NESIL (from Table 2) 1400 ug/cm 2 SAF (from Technical Dossier) 100 (10 X 3 X 3) AEL 14.0 ug/cm 2 Category 4 Consumer Exposure Level (CEL) 2.2 mg/cm2/day1 AEL/CEL AEL/CEL (14.0 ug/cm2 X 0.001 mg/μg) ÷ 2.2 mg/cm2/day = 0.0064 Concentration of citral in the product based on AEL ≥ CEL ≤ 0.64% Risk Assessment Acceptable if citral level is less than 0.64%